Interview with Abdala Faye

 Why is that?
 Were you embarrassed, nervous…?

 Yeah, maybe.
-I was shy before, and I don’t know, I overcame the shyness because I learned to interact with people and you know, I started going to galleries more often, and it’s been a good journey.
+I was shy before, and I don’t know, I overcame the shyness because I learned to interact with people and you know, I started going to galleries more often.
+So it’s been a good journey.

 You mentioned that acceptance was hard to get around.
-Now, are there any differences of demand you see among different communities of art, such as regional preferences?
-Or is it pretty much individually based?
+Since you have traveled quite a bit, have you noticed any difference in demand among different communities of art, such as regional preferences?

 In the video produced by Osha Studios, you were mixing paint with sawdust for your base coat.
 How did that come about?